HeatherHong/HACS_paper/rebuttal_revised.md

   2. Use the conservative Lmax-based bound.
 - In our experiments with real-world prompts (Section IV), **length variance did not cause OOM failures**, suggesting the fixed-Lmax approach is robust for typical serving scenarios.

-This clarification makes explicit the scope of applicability while providing practical guidance for extending the approach.
+This clarification makes explicit that while the evaluation assumes tensor parallelism, the core profiling mechanism is deployment-agnostic and extensible to other parallelism strategies.

 ---